rackerlabs/rackspace-how-to/content/general/iad2-data-center-migration-customer-faq.md

 #### I would like to run a full backup before my migration.
 Can this be arranged?

-Because it may not complete in time, we do not recommend that you initiate a full backup just before the migration.
+Because it might not complete in time, we do not recommend that you initiate a full backup just before the migration.
 Approximately two hours before the migration is scheduled to start, our automated steps will kill any backup still in progress so that we can ensure a clean shut down.
 If your backups have been completing successfully in the weeks before the migration, you should not need to run an additional backup.
-However, if you are concerned, you may raise a ticket with the Managed Backup team to review the possibility of running a differential (or incremental) backup before the migration.
+However, if you are concerned, you can open a ticket with the Managed Backup team to review the possibility of running a differential (or incremental) backup before the migration.

 #### How will you keep me informed about the migration?

-You will receive notification via a ticket 100 days from your move date, and then receive notification 45 and 14 days before the date, with the final notification created a day before your move date.
+You will receive a ticket notification 100 days from your move date, and then receive notification 45 and 14 days before the date, with the final notification created a day before your move date.
 The final notification ticket will be used to update you throughout the move night.
 We